Vianney Visit Weekend

 Come and See

-Vianney Visits are typically held the third weekends of November and February.
-The next Vianney Visit will be held February 13-15, 2025.
+Vianney Visits are typically held the third weekend of November and February.
+The next Vianney Visits will be held November 19-21, 2026 and February 18-20, 2027.

 Thursday